Rheumatic lesion of the nervous system, minor chorea. Chorea minor

 Clinical manifestations

-The general symptoms of the disease are quite bright.
-The manifestation of the disease can be different in each individual case.
-The main symptoms of chorea minor disease include hyperkinesis (involuntary movements).
+The general symptoms of the disease are quite clear.
+The disease can manifest itself differently in each individual case.
+The main symptoms of minor chorea disease include hyperkinesis (involuntary movements).

-The appearance of chaotic muscle contractions that occur randomly and which the child is not able to control is noted.
+There is the appearance of chaotic muscle contractions that occur randomly and which the child is unable to control.

 Over time, hyperkinesis becomes more noticeable.
-They usually occur during agitation.
-By ignoring the manifestations of the violation, movement disorders are complicated.
-They become pronounced, up to a choreic storm - a paroxysmal occurrence of uncontrolled movements throughout the body.
+They usually occur during excitement.
+If you ignore manifestations of a violation, movement disorders become more complicated.
+They become pronounced, up to a choreic storm - a paroxysmal occurrence of uncontrolled movements in the entire body.

 There are a number of symptoms that should be alarming.
-Initial manifestations ailments are perceived by many parents as a banal antics.
+Initial manifestations illnesses are perceived by many parents as banal antics.
 But timely detection pathology is the basis successful therapy.
-The main warning symptoms of small ferret include:
+The main warning signs of minor chorea include:

-3. restlessness.
-The baby is unable to sit in one place, he constantly scratches himself and twitches different parts body.
+3. Restlessness.
+The baby is unable to sit in one place, he constantly scratches himself and twitches in different parts bodies.

-4. involuntary shouting out different sounds (due to involuntary contraction of the muscles of the larynx).
+4. Involuntary shouting different sounds (due to involuntary contraction of the muscles of the larynx).

-5. Slurring, confusion of speech.
+5. Blurred, confused speech.
 In some cases, tongue hyperkinesis provokes the appearance of choreic mutism ( complete absence speech).

 In addition, the disease is characterized by: